The last couple of weeks have been harder than usual (I wonder how many times I've started a post this way?).

 For years I've talked and thought about boundaries.
 We all have to set them to protect ourselves.
 I struggle with how boundaries and Christianity go hand in hand.
 I look to find boundaries in Christ's life and work.
 He certainly walked away from some situations, but I am no Christ.
 It is much harder to trust my own judgment than to trust His.
 So I seek advice from trusted friends who are Christian, and I test what they tell me through prayer and deep consideration.
 I take comfort in the realization that they mostly tell me the same thing -- It is appropriate to protect myself from people who continually hurt me, even if it's not malicious; even if they say they love me.
 They can love me and still do and say really hurtful things.
 I have pointed this out to these people on many occasions but they seem incapable of making a change.

 This weekend I made a change.
 I honestly told them that I need a break from them.
-It's just too hard trying to maintain the relationship while knowing they are maintaining a close relationship with one the abusers.
+It's just too hard trying to maintain the relationship while knowing they are maintaining a close relationship with one of the abusers.

 I did it by phone.
 I didn't cry or scream or threaten or throw accusations.
 I simply stated that I was having a really hard time with another flashback and knowing that they still welcome this person into their home was making it hard for me to talk with them.